Mohadeseh-Atyabi/Search-Engine/README.md

 # Search-Engine

-This project is defined in two phases.
-In this project, we want to create a search engine for retrieving text documents in such a way that the user enters his query and represents the system of related documents.
+In this project, we want to create a search engine for retrieving text documents in such a way that the user enters his query and represents the system of related documents.This project is defined in two phases.

 ## The first phase
 In this phase of the project, in order to create a simple information retrieval model, it is necessary to index the documents so that when the query is received, the positional index can be used to retrieve related documents.
 In short, the things to be done in this phase are as follows.